Unfulfilled Watch Tower Society predictions: 1914: The end of human rulership

 Russell's Studies in the Scriptures series had explicitly identified October 1914 as the "full end of the times of the Gentiles" and consequently the "farthest limit" of human rulership.
 It would bring the beginning of Christ's millennial reign and all his followers expected the immediate "translation of the saints" to rule with the revealed Christ that year.
 Following the earth's tribulation and unrest, the Jews would return to God's favor, the "nominal Church" would have fallen, the final battle between Christ and Satan would have ended, the kingdoms of the world would be overthrown, and Christ would have gathered his saints into heaven, where they would reign with him, and when the millennium would begin.

-The belief was unequivocal, based on his study of the Bible and the Great Pyramid, and satisfied only upon the establishment of an earthly paradise.
+The belief was unequivocal, based on his study of the Bible and the Great Pyramid of Giza, and satisfied only upon the establishment of an earthly paradise.
 Russell remarked that altering the prophecy by even one year would destroy the perfect symmetry of its biblical chronology.
 In the second book of his Studies in the Scriptures series he described it as "an established truth that the final end of the kingdoms of this world, and the full establishment of the Kingdom of God, will be accomplished at the end of A.D.
 1914".
 The result, he wrote, was that "all present governments will be overthrown and dissolved", along with the destruction of "what God calls Babylon, and what men call Christendom".
-In an 1894 Watch Tower, responding to readers who questioned whether—because of recent political upheavals—the world could last until 1914, he wrote:
+In an 1894 Watch Tower article, responding to readers who questioned whether the world could last until 1914 in view of political upheavals at the time, he wrote:

 We see no reason for changing the figures—nor could we change them if we would, They are, we believe, God's dates, not ours.
 But bear in mind that the end of 1914 is not the date for the beginning, but for the end of the time of the trouble.

 As 1914 approached, excitement mounted over the expected "change" of anointed Christians.
-Early that year some Bible Students, convinced the end of the world had arrived, began distributing their material belongings, abandoning their jobs and eagerly anticipating the future.
+Early that year some Bible Students, convinced the end of the world had arrived, began distributing their belongings, abandoning their jobs and eagerly anticipating the future.
 In May 1914—five months from the expected end—Russell warned followers against succumbing to doubt:

 There is absolutely no ground for Bible students to question that the consummation of this Gospel age is now even at the door, and that it will end as the Scriptures foretell in a great time of trouble such as never was since there was a nation.
 We see the participants in this great crisis banding themselves together [...]
 The great crisis, the great clash [...] that will consume the ecclesiastical heavens and the social earth, is very near.